 Please find below links to informational products and reports that document the purpose, progress, and results of the CURRV project.
 Keep in mind that this process is adaptive, meaning that as new information becomes available the below documents may be updated.

 This report compiles information about the Tijuana River Valley to ensure that all stakeholders involved in the planning process have a baseline understanding of what resources are present within the valley, how the area is managed, and what threatens the long-term sustainability of the natural habitats and built infrastructure.
-Information in this document has been compiled with input from the CURRV Kick-off Stakeholder Workshop, providing the foundation for the scenarios and the development of climate adaptation strategies.
+Information in this document was compiled with input from participants of the CURRV Kick-off Stakeholder Workshop, providing the foundation for the scenarios and the development of climate adaptation strategies.